UCR-CS-Ed-team/PBA-Offline/README.md

 <div align="center">
   <h1 align="center">Programming Behavior Analysis (PBA)</h1>
+  <h3 align="center">Find potential cheating without similarity.</h3>
 </div>

-Programming Behavior Analysis (PBA) is a set of tools used to find students that are potentially cheating in CS courses without using code similarity.
-Instead, this project finds metrics which *complement* code similarity in finding cheating.
+This project finds students that are potentially cheating in CS courses using metrics beyond code similarity.
+Instructors can prioritize their time when investigating cheating cases by looking at top students in these metrics.

+> **IMPORTANT**: Students flagged by this program are not necessarily cheating.
+Instructors should always thoroughly investigate flagged students before making a cheating determination.

 ## Features